 In other words: assume your peer is a competent, intelligent, reasonable person who is asking a question because they’re lacking context, that they’ve already attempted to procure on their own.

-There is some famous Google research here (not peer-reviewed, mind).
+There is some famous Google research on psychological safety in teams (not peer-reviewed, mind).

 Google: